The future of councils in DerbyshireThis page brings together key facts about the Government’s plans to reform local government in Derbyshire.

 In places like Derbyshire, local services are currently delivered under what is known as a ‘two-tier’ council structure.

 This means that some services are delivered by a borough or district council, and others are provided by Derbyshire County Council.
-Within Derbyshire, we also have Derby City Council which is a ‘unitary’ council providing all services to the communities it serves.
+Within Derbyshire, Derby City Council is also a 'unitary' council.

 Between them, these councils are responsible for a vast range of local services.
 The county council provides things like social care for children and adults, education services and transport, while district and borough councils are responsible for services such as bin collections, planning, and leisure centres.
 Derby City Council provides all of these council services to the communities it serves.